Tomparte/UltraPasswordGen/README.md

 </p>

 UltraPasswordGen is a simple and powerful password generator tool that allows you to create complex passwords with various options.
-This graphical application is built using Python & Python's Tkinter library.
+This graphical application is built using Python & Python's Tkinter & Pillow libraries.

 ## Features